 Aloha Airlines (AQ).
 The island state of Hawaii has always been a difficult region to travel both to and from due to its remote nature in the Pacific Ocean.
 Travel within the eight “major” island was equally difficult with travel between the various island towns and communities relying on boats or ships.
-The advent of air travel opened Hawaii to a new, faster form of transportation resulting in an increase in tourism, trade and local business.
+The advent of air travel opened Hawaii to a new, faster form of transportation resulting in an increase in tourism, trade, and local business.

-In 1957, the airlines name was officially changed to Aloha Airlines and in an effort to better compete with Hawaiian Airlines, and order was placed for the Fairchild F-27 turboprop, bringing “Jet-prop” service to the islands.
+In 1957, the airlines name was officially changed to Aloha Airlines and in an effort to better compete with Hawaiian Airlines, an order was placed for the Fairchild F-27 turboprop, bringing “Jet-prop” service to the islands.
 The new F-27s destined for Aloha were almost custom built for the airline having increased keel strength and underbody skin to satisfy the requirements of a possible water ditching.
 The first F-27 was delivered on April 15, 1959, the same year that Hawaii became a state, as were immediately popular with passengers resulting in Aloha taking a 40% share in the intra-island market.

 As Aloha continued to expand, the airline placed into service the four-engine Vickers Viscount in 1963, to replace the Fokker F-27 aircraft, however the British made airplane had limitations in the typically humid Pacific environment.
 As the “Jet” age had entered the world of aviation, Aloha looked to introduce pure jet service to the islands and placed an order for the new British Aerospace BAC-1-11 Twin-Jet.
 Three planes were ordered, each with a passenger capacity of sixty-nine seats and the first being delivered to the airlines on April 15, 1966.
 Flights were started with the BAC-11-1 “AlohaJet” on April 27, 1966 between Honolulu, Hilo, Kauai, Kona and Maui.
 It was soon realized that the BAC-1-11 suffered the same restrictions as the Viscount and had performance restrictions especially operating from Kona Airport.
 Facing increased competition from Hawaiian Airlines using the new Douglas DC-9 airplane, Aloha looked to Boeing to solve its “jet” problems and placed an order for two Boeing 737-200 airplanes in 1968.
 The first plane, dubbed “Funbirds” was delivered in February 1969, and sported a new corporate image of tropical yellow and orange with a colorful tail of shaded abstract flowers.
 With the introduction of the new 737s, the three BAC-1-11 were withdrawn from service by April 1969.
 Although the introduction of the new Boeing’s helped the image, excess capacity, and service delays from mainland carriers that would boost tourism were not realized and Aloha suffered financially.
 Both Hawaiian Airlines and Aloha Airlines were suffering and the idea of a merger between the two carriers was courted.